jgms/eliane/README.md

 - **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
 Default: 0.
 - **feedback:** a number between 0 and 0.9 to control the delay's feedback.
 Default: 0.5.

+### simple_sequence
-### simple_sequence (not really an instrument, but a utility to play a sequence starting on a base frequency and going up or down at a fixed interval)
+Not really an instrument, but a utility to play a sequence starting on a base frequency and going up or down at a fixed interval

 Parameters: